p-cap/Portswigger-Academy-Mock/XSS/2/Readme.md

 - Use the payload above
 - You should see an alert window

+### NOTE
+- Tested on both Safari and Chrome
+- Only works on CHROME

 #### Reference
 DOM XSS in document.write sink using source location.search inside a select element \
 https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-document-write-sink-inside-select-element